netbrain/zwift/README.md

 ## How can I persist my login information so i don't need to login on every startup?

-To authenticate through Zwift automatically, the credentials must be present in the zwift volume.
+To authenticate through Zwift automatically simply create the following file `~/.config/zwift/credentials` with the following contents:
-`docker volume ls` or `podman volume ls` should have a `zwift-$USER` volume.
-A file named `.zwift-credentials` must contain the following lines:

 ```
 ZWIFT_USERNAME=username
 ZWIFT_PASSWORD=password